MatthijsKamstra/haxephp/09flatfile/example.md

 	+ bin
 	+ src
 		- Main.hx
-	- php.hxml
+	- build.hxml
 ```

 ## The Main.hx

 This example is getting to big to post here, so if you want to check out the complete file go and check out [Main.hx](https://github.com/MatthijsKamstra/haxephp/tree/master/09flatfile/code/Main.hx)

 The next code wil do that following